£394 Find Cheap Flights to Buenos Aires

 • What is the cheapest flight to Buenos Aires?

-In the last 3 days, the cheapest flight deal to Buenos Aires was found on the route from Manchester, at £525 return.
-The most popular connection is from London to Buenos Aires and KAYAK users have found return deals for as low as £708 in the last 3 days.
+In the last 3 days, the lowest price for a flight to Buenos Aires was £394 for a one-way ticket from Manchester and £730 for a return.
+The most popular route searched for by our users was for flights from London to Buenos Aires and the best return deal found in the last 3 days was £730.

 • Which Buenos Aires airport is closest to central Buenos Aires?